ulalud/CPD-Enhanced-Anomaly-Detection/README.md

 - This suggests that change point detection helps isolate underlying trends, allowing anomaly detection methods to focus on smaller-magnitude anomalies.

 ## Requirements
-To run the notebook, install the following dependencies:
+To run the notebook, you need an R installation for the R-FPOP part of the notebook.
+Install the following dependencies:

 ```bash
 pip install numpy pandas matplotlib scikit-learn scipy ruptures rpy2